TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

 In TYPO3, working with content happens mostly in the :guilabel:`Web > Page` module.

-This module has two different modes: "Columns" and "Languages".
+This module has two different modes - "Columns" and "Languages".
 See :ref:`Working with languages <languages>`for more information about the "Languages" mode.